Jacques44/node-red-contrib-bigstatus/README.md

 * Depends on **state of the art** libraries for parsing (csv, xml, xlsxs, line, ...)
 * Acts as **filters by default** (1 payload = 1 action) or **data generators** (block flow)

-All functionnalities are build under a library named `biglib` and all `Big Nodes` rely on it
+All functionnalities are built under a library named `biglib` and all `Big Nodes` rely on it

 ## Usages